mmcachran/dev-notes/queries.md

   ) AS "Last Name"
 FROM
   wp_users AS wpUser
-  LEFT JOIN wp_usermeta AS userMeta ON wpUser.ID = userMeta.user_id
+  LEFt JOIN wp_usermeta AS userMeta ON wpUser.ID = userMeta.user_id
 WHERE
   EXISTS(
     SELECT